dzylikecode/VSCodeExt-docsify-Preview/README.md

 I have fixed all the issues I met.
 If you find any issues, please report it to [issue](https://github.com/dzylikecode/VSCodeExt-docsify-Preview/issues)

 ## Release Notes

+### 1.1.0

+- fix:

+  - open in browser

+    it will open the wrong link if you change the page in the preview

+  - the title doesn't respond when you change the page in the preview

+- refactor code

 ### 1.0.0